Introduction

 External marketing is about growing interactions and brand impressions with people who aren’t already a part of your school community.

-The good news is that you’re probably already doing some internal marketing, whether you realize it or not.
+The good news is that you’re probably already doing some internal marketing for your school, whether you realize it or not.
 Think of the email newsletter you share with your district each month.
 This steady stream of positive updates, and things to look forward to in the weeks ahead, deepen the relationship between your schools and your community.

 Simplify Parent-Teacher Communication